okta/okta-react/README.md

 #### onAuthRequired

 *(optional)* Callback function.
 Called when authentication is required.
 If this is not supplied, `okta-react` redirects to Okta.
-This callback will receive [oktaAuth][Okta Auth SDK] instance as the first function parameter.
+This callback will receive [oktaAuth][Okta Auth SDK] instance as the first function parameter and an options object as the second parameter.
 This is triggered when a [SecureRoute](#secureroute) is accessed without authentication.
 A common use case for this callback is to redirect users to a custom login route when authentication is required for a [SecureRoute](#secureroute).

+- options:
+  - state: The state that when `authState` is updated.
+It can be either:
+    - `OnAuthRequiredState.Initialized`: when `authState` is updated during app initial load
+    - `OnAuthRequiredState.Updated`: when `authState` is updated with tokens auto renew process

 #### Example